Operation Cooldown

 Branding

-Educate 'em young!
-However, climate education in the United States is severely lacking, that’s where Operation Cooldown comes in.
-Through the use of a card game, Operation Cooldown aims to create a fun and collaborative environment for players 9 years old and up to learn and discuss climate solutions.
+Operation Cooldown aims to create a fun and collaborative environment for players 9 years old and up to learn and discuss climate solutions.
 Learning about and changing the world for the better doesn’t have to be scary!

-Phase 1
+Phase 1 & 2

 Final Version

-So now that the nitty gritty part was out of the way, I could focus on the actual visual look of the game.
+The previous stages focused primarily on play-testing to develop the basic game mechanics.
 The third and final version brings new typefaces, a distinct card and illustration style, climate tokens, a play mat, a score sheet, clear instructions, and a more balanced scoring and money system.

 Typeface

 Geologica was chosen because it has the rounded forms of a typeface that are more common in kids media, while still feeling clean and modern.
-The large variety of fonts also made it very versatile.
-The medium and black fonts primarily used on the card and packaging design.

 Geologica